 If that’s the case, go back to Step 4 to revisit your timeline.
 Make adjustments to ensure there’s bandwidth available to make your marketing plan a reality.

-Marketing Plan Outline (Copy/Paste)
+Marketing Plan Template (Copy/Paste)

-Marketing Plan Outline: [Name of Project]
+Marketing Plan Template: [Name of Project]

 [Identify what you’re trying to achieve.
 Include KPIs, deadlines, and how this ties back to overall company goals]